-Morning Glory Home Care, offering professional elder care in Alton, IL and the surrounding communities, has compiled some important questions about long term care for seniors that you can cover during the conversation:
+Morning Glory Home Care has compiled some important questions about long-term care for seniors that you can cover during the conversation:

 - Would you like to continue to live at home as you get older, or consider a move elsewhere?
 The majority of older adults desire to remain at home throughout aging over a move to a nursing home or assisted living facility, or moving in with adult children.
 If this is the situation with your parents, consider any changes which need to happen to allow that desire to become a reality: house modifications along with the overall layout of the home, as well as a plan for support if a chronic illness, disability, or simply the challenges of aging make it difficult to stay safe and independent.

 - What community services, amenities, and organizations do you want to continue to access?
 Of course, your mother and father will need to be able to get groceries and other essential supplies and keep up with medical appointments and procedures, but find out what else may be important to them as they get older, such as going to religious services, nail and/or hair salon appointments, sporting events, visits with neighbors and friends, etc. How will they keep up with these activities and tasks if they become incapable of driving?

 - How will the cost of any long-term care needs be covered?
 In many cases, finances are a sensitive matter to broach with your aging parents, but it’s important to make certain that a plan is in place to meet future needs.
 If this hasn’t been done already, now is the perfect time for you to be sure that your parents have specified a power of attorney and met with a financial planner who is able to review savings, investments, retirement funds, insurance, estate planning, etc. and develop a strategy to pay for any prospective expenses linked to aging care.